Vernal pool: Habitat loss and Conservation

+Certification

+Certification is the process by which vernal ponds become officially recognized by government entities and come under government protection.
+Massachusetts was the first US state to offer specific protection to vernal ponds in 1987, granting certified pools the same protection as other wetland types and preventing construction up to 100 feet beyond the pool boundary.
+In Massachusetts, certification is achieved when volunteers submit evidence to be reviewed by a branch of the Division of Fisheries and Wildlife, which then maps out the location if approved.
+The most common way of achieving the certification is by submitting proof of a breeding population of obligate species, which require a vernal pond to breed.
+It is also possible to achieve certification without proof of obligate species provided that there is proof that there are other vernal pond species, no fish population, and with further documentation of the site.

+Maine offers protection to "significant" vernal ponds and restricts development up to 250 feet beyond the pool boundary.
+Pools must be assessed by an "individual who has experience and training in either wetland ecology or wildlife ecology" to be considered significant and must contain a population of obligate or threatened species.

 Restoration

 Vernal pools are prime habitats to be targeted for restoration work due to their value as hotspots of biodiversity as well as recent history of extensive destruction and degradation.
 However, there have been varying rates of success attributed to various restoration efforts.
 Several hypotheses have attempted to explain this:

 Hypothesis 1: Constructed pools are too deep.

 Hypothesis 2: Edges of constructed pools narrower than natural ones.

 Hypothesis 3: Constructed pools have steeper slopes than natural ones.

-Results: Research suggest that the last two details (Hypothesis 2 & 3) are crucial in determining the habitat value of man-made vernal pools.
+Results: Research suggest that the last two details (Hypothesis 2 and 3) are crucial in determining the habitat value of man-made vernal pools.
 In general, most constructed pools were too steep and did not have wide enough edges.

 Mitigation

 There has been a fair amount of controversy surrounding the practice of mitigation, which is the destruction of protected or endangered species and habitats, such as vernal pools, on the condition that whatever entity (business, land manager, etc.) is destroying the habitat will undertake the construction of a replacement habitat to "mitigate" their impacts.
 This concept is difficult to apply to vernal pools, which represent a tremendous habitat value—but are difficult to successfully replicate using construction methods (as mentioned above).
 Thus, it has been very controversial to apply mitigation strategies to vernal pool systems due to the obvious risks inherent in trying to reconstruct this kind of habitat.
 Some agencies, however, are now requiring two replacements for every vernal pool that is destroyed to compensate for the lower quality of human-made habitat.

+Pennsylvania requires mitigation at a one-to-one ratio if any body of water (including a vernal pond) is destroyed, but stipulates that it must be larger than 0.05 acres, which many vernal ponds are not.